 - JA-8xY a GSM communicator which the control panel uses for transmitting alarm reports to the user and which communicates with the ARC (alarm receiving centre) via the GSM band.
-It also enables remote access via a phone keypad, or system administration via the GSMLink website (JA-80Y only) or via Olink software running on an internet enabled computer (JA-82Y only). - JA-80V a LAN (Ethernet) computer network communicator combined with a phone-line communicator.
+It also enables remote access via a phone keypad or system administration via the GSMLink website. - JA-80V a LAN (Ethernet) computer network communicator combined with a phone-line communicator.
 It allows communication with the ARC via LAN and transmission of reports via a telephone line.
 It also enables system administration via the GSMLink application. - JA-80Q must be used in combination with JA-80Y or JA-80V for handling the pictures from the JA-84P (not needed when the JA-82Y communicator is used). - JA-80X a phone-line communicator which is able to communicate with an ARC and which allows voice-reporting to the user pursuant to the type of alarm.
-This module can be used in combination with a JA-80Y a GSM phone-line backup.
+This module can be used in combination with a JA-80Y - a GSM phone-line backup.